sungeunbae/swc_vuw2015/sql-novice-world/06-agg.md

 Here, average life expectancy is all NULL because there was no values to aggregate.

 Now, let's try something more meaningful.
-We wish to know the number of countries and the average life expenctancy in different continents.
+We wish to know the number of countries and the average life expectancy in different continents.

 > ## Find all regions {.challenge}
 > Write a query that produce a list of all continents.